tjol/sprintf-rs/README.md

 assert_eq!(s, "3 + 9 = 12\n");
 ```

-`libc` is a dev devependency as it is used in the tests to compare results.
+`libc` is a dev dependency as it is used in the tests to compare results.